ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

      # or
      mvn -DaltDeploymentRepository="snapshots::default::${MAVEN_SNAPSHOT_URL}" deploy
      ```
-  **Tip:** You can find the URL and user credentials that you used to connect to your registry in the configuration settings for the Nexus tool integration.
+  You can find the URL and user credentials that you used to connect to your registry in the configuration settings for the Nexus tool integration.
+  {: tip}

 1. Click **SAVE**.
 Whenever your pipeline runs, this build job uses the configuration information from the Nexus tool integration to connect to your Maven repo.